aurelberra/stopwords/rationale.md

 Details can be found in the [revision notes](revision_notes.md).

-The lists are implemented in Voyant Tools as the "Ancient Greek" and "Latin" stoplists.
+The lists are implemented in [Voyant Tools](https://voyant-tools.org/) as the "Ancient Greek" and "Latin" stoplists, and in the [*Quanteda Stopwords*](https://github.com/quanteda/stopwords/) R package as the "ancient" stoplist (with "grc" and "latin" languages available).

 ## Original motivation